 The Dark Energy Spectroscopic Instrument (DESI) Data Releases DR1 and DR2 \citep{DESI:2024mwx,DESI:2024aqx,DESI:2024kob,DESI:2025zgx,Lodha:2025qbg} have delivered state-of-the-art precision on baryon acoustic oscillation (BAO) measurements.
-This has facilitated stringent constraints on the dark energy equation of state, $w$ \citep{Wolf:2025jed,Park:2024vrw,Park:2024pew,Park:2025azv,Colgain:2025nzf,RoyChoudhury:2024wri,choudhury2025,Chakraborty:2025syu,Dinda:2025svh,Dinda:2024ktd,Dinda:2024kjf}.
+This has facilitated stringent constraints on the dark energy equation of state, $w$ \citep{Wolf:2025jed,Park:2024pew,Park:2024vrw,Park:2025azv,Colgain:2025nzf,RoyChoudhury:2024wri,choudhury2025,Chakraborty:2025syu,Dinda:2025svh,Dinda:2024ktd,Dinda:2024kjf,Gialamas:2024lyw}.
 Using the parametrization

-both DESI DR1 and DR2 BAO favour a phantom crossing, from a phantom value $w<-1$ at earlier times, $ z\gtrsim 0.5$, to $w>-1$ for $ z\lesssim0.5$.
+both DESI DR1 and DR2 BAO data favour a phantom crossing, from a phantom value $w<-1$ at earlier times, $ z\gtrsim 0.5$, to $w>-1$ for $ z\lesssim0.5$.
 Phantom behavior is unphysical in general relativity since energy conservation implies the growth of dark energy density with expansion, $\dot\rho_{\rm de}>0$.

-It is implied by similar parametrizations which are not based on physical models of $w$ (e.g., see Fig. 4 in \citep{Lodha:2025qbg}).
-It is true that models of interacting dark energy in general relativity \cite{Valiviita:2008iv} can have an {\em effective} $w_{\rm eff}<-1$ while the intrinsic $w$ is $\ge -1$.
-Similarly, modifications to general relativity \cite{Clifton:2011jh} can mimic phantom behaviour.
+It is implied by similar parametrizations which are not based on physical models of $w$ (e.g., see Fig. 4 in \cite{Lodha:2025qbg}).
+It is true that models of interacting dark energy in general relativity \citep{Valiviita:2008iv} can have an {\em effective} $w_{\rm eff}<-1$ while the intrinsic $w$ is $\ge -1$.
+Similarly, modifications to general relativity \citep{Clifton:2011jh} can mimic phantom behaviour.
 However before abandoning simple physical models in general relativity, we need to check whether phantom behaviour is in fact required by the data.

 For a physically motivated model, DESI data suggest that we consider dark energy models which behave close to a cosmological constant $w=-1$ at early times, with an increase to $w>-1$ at late times (e.g., see Figs. 11 and 12 in \citep{Lodha:2025qbg}).
 Physically consistent examples are provided by the `thawing' class of quintessence models \citep{Linder:2007wa,Linder:2015zxa}.